nidawi/1DV10/docs/TestCases.md

 ### Output
  1. Two buttons, "Edit" followed by "Delete" are displayed next to the opening post.

 ### Result
 Test was a success.

+***

+## Test Case 6.5: View a thread that doesn't exist
+View a thread.

+### Input
+ 1. Navigate to site.
+ 2. Append "?forum&thread=847368034764380673408673" to the url in your browser.
+ 3. Press enter.

+### Output
+ 1. User is taken to the forum.
+ 2. The text "Not Logged In" is displayed.
+ 3. The text "Error: 404" is displayed, followed by "Not Found".

+### Result
+Test was a success.

+***

+## Test Case 6.6: View a thread using an invalid identifier
+View a thread.

+### Input
+ 1. Navigate to site.
+ 2. Append "?forum&thread=0" to the url in your browser.
+ 3. Press enter.

+### Output
+ 1. User is taken to the forum.
+ 2. The text "Not Logged In" is displayed.
+ 3. The text "Error: 400" is displayed, followed by "Bad Request".

+### Result
+Test was a success.